-What size inverter do I need?
+What size inverter do I need to run 240V appliances?

-If you’re looking at running some 240V appliances from a 12V battery system, you need an inverter.
-The question that you need to ask though, is what size inverter do I need?
 Get it right, along with the rest of the system and you’ll be able to happily run the appliances you need with no ill effects.
 Get it wrong though, and you can damage your batteries, cause a fire, flatten your batteries or have all sorts of unpleasant experiences.

 What is an inverter?

-Put simply, an inverter is a piece of electrical equipment that takes 12V power, and converts it to 240V, or the same as what you’d have at home.
 It’s important to know that this is more than enough to kill you, and you should be at least as respectful with an inverter as you would be at home with a power point.

 Sizing an inverter